Bobscorn/text-sub/README.md

-# Textship #
+# Textsub #

-Build a spaceship out of ASCII Symbols and fight in a 2 Player deathmatch.
+Build a spacesub out of ASCII Symbols and fight in a 2 Player deathmatch.

 ## Setup Bevy to run in the browser ##